wso2/docs-choreo-dev/en/docs/develop-components/develop-components-with-git.md

 ## Authorize GitHub with Choreo

-Authorizing Choreo as a GitHub application to GitHub provides GitHub the following permissions to perform the following actions on your behalf within the repository:
+Authorizing Choreo as a GitHub application to GitHub provides Choreo the following permissions to perform the respective actions on your behalf within the repository:

 |Permission   | Read| Write| Description                                   |
 |-------------|-----|------|-----------------------------------------------|